This is the official website of cinematographer and director of photography Matthias Grunsky.

-He began his career as a camera assistant in Austria and Germany, working with cinematographers including Lee Daniel on Richard Linklater's BEFORE SUNRISE (1995) and Helmut Pirnat on Franz Antel's DER BOCKERER II (1996).
-He later graduated from the American Film Institute Conservatory's cinematography program in Los Angeles.
+He began his career as a camera assistant in Austria and Germany, working with cinematographers such as Lee Daniel on Richard Linklater's BEFORE SUNRISE (1995) and Helmut Pirnat on Franz Antel's DER BOCKERER II (1996), before graduating from the American Film Institute Conservatory's cinematography program in Los Angeles.

-Grunsky shot his first feature, FUNNY HA HA (2002), for director Andrew Bujalski, beginning a collaboration that has continued across all seven of Bujalski's films.
+Grunsky shot his first feature, FUNNY HA HA (2002), for director Andrew Bujalski, beginning a collaboration that has continued across all seven of Bujalski's subsequent films.
 For COMPUTER CHESS (2013), he received an Independent Spirit Award nomination for Best Cinematography.
-Their work together often explores unconventional formats, including 1970s black-and-white video tube cameras and, for THERE THERE (2022) filmed remotely during COVID, iPhones.
+Their work together often explores unconventional formats, such as 1970s black-and-white video tube cameras and iPhones for THERE THERE (2022), filmed remotely during COVID.
+Among his recent work is LEIBNIZ (Berlinale 2025), directed by Edgar Reitz.
+For this chamber piece filmed on a sound stage, Grunsky created baroque-inspired chiaroscuro lighting.

 SHORT FILMOGRAPHY as pdf